Ways to Reduce Electricity Usage

 Air Conditioning your Home

 There can be a lot of ways to save electricity with you air conditioner.
-Air conditioners are very highly used by everyone, everyone has one and they pay way much more than they should.
-A couple ways to save energy with your air conditioner are: raising the thermostat about to 2 or 3 degrees higher when you are leaving the home.
+Air conditioners are very highly used by everyone.
+Every household has one and they pay way much more than they should.
+A couple ways to save energy with your air conditioner are as follows: raising the thermostat about to 2 or 3 degrees higher when you are leaving the home.
 This will not cause the air conditioner to run as much.
 Another way is by using ceiling fans.
 Ceiling fans can do the same job as having a central air conditioning system.
-By using a ceiling fan there is still air circulating around the house.
+By using a ceiling fans there is still air circulating around the house.

 Heating your Home

-Heating your home can be expensive, especially during critical times during the winter, but there are ways to stay warm without putting a whole in your pocket.
+Heating your home can be expensive, especially during critical times during the winter, but there are ways to stay warm without putting a hole in your pocket.
 A way to save is by keeping the heating thermostat at the exact temperature that is good for you.
-If you set it too high it won’t make the home warmer it will just make it run harder and make it run for longer.
+If you set it too high it will not make the home warmer; it will just make it run harder and make it run for longer.

 Lighting your Home